Procedure for Institutional Policy: E-18: Student Examinations

 9.1

-Any exam violation noted during Year 1 or 2 exams will be reported to the Associate Dean for Preclinical Education and may be grounds for disciplinary action as defined in Institutional Policy ST-01: Academic and Professional Standards.
+Any exam violation noted during Year 1 or 2 exams will be reported to the Associate Dean for Preclinical Education and may be grounds for disciplinary action as defined in Institutional Policy DO01: Academic and Professional Standards.

 9.2